mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 Pool options includes [connection option documentation](#connection-options) that will be used when creating new connections.

-Specific options for pools are :
+Specific options for pools are:

 |option|description|type|default|
 |---:|---|:---:|:---:|